ekrof/ekerhovd.it/site/content/post/azure-sql-encryption/index.md

 ![](9.png)

 ## Dynamic Data Masking
-I just wanted to add this section here as well, as these two technologies seem quite similar from the outside.
+I wanted to add this section as well, as these two technologies seem quite similar from the outside.
 Dynamic Data Masking is used to mask sensitive data to non-privileged users.
-It hides the data instead of encrypting it like we just saw in the binary example above.
+It hides the data instead of encrypting it like we saw in the binary example above.
 > For example, a social security number 123-45-6789 can be masked to show as XXX-XX-6789 to unauthorized users.

 DDM provides a layer of security that disallows unauthorized users to show sensitive data, but it does not provide encryption on the data itself.
 It has the benefit of lower performance overhead as the masking only happens when the data is being displayed.